Jeff97/Jeff97.github.io/_pages/photos.md

 {% include base_path %}

-Here are some photos of my research group and activities.
+Here are some photos of my activities.

 ## 2025
 {% include gallery id="gallery_2025" caption="Activities in 2025" %}